 Can the Victim Drop Domestic Violence Charges?

-If you are facing charges for domestic violence, ensure your rights remain protected with a skilled criminal defense lawyer on your side.
+If you are facing charges for domestic violence, ensure your rights remain protected with a skilled Arizona domestic violence lawyer on your side.
 As a former prosecutor, and having handled thousands of cases, I have the experience and knowledge to help you defend against your charges.

 Call Salwin Law Group to schedule your free consultation at (480) 702-1789.